-A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the year ending December 31, 2015 and have not been applied in preparing these consolidated financial statements.
-The following standards may have a potential effect on the consolidated financial statements of the Company:
+A number of new standards, amendments to standards and interpretations applicable to the Company are not yet effective for the year ending December 31, 2016 and have not been applied in preparing these consolidated financial statements.

 a.
-IFRS 9, "Financial Instruments", replaces the guidance in IAS 39, "Financial Instruments: Recognition and Measurement", and includes requirements for recognition and measurement, impairment, de-recognition and general hedge accounting.
+IFRS 9, "Financial Instruments", replaces the guidance in IAS 39, "Financial Instruments: Recognition and Measurement", and includes requirements for recognition and measurement, impairment, derecognition and general hedge accounting.
 The standard is effective for annual periods beginning on or after January 1, 2018, with earlier application permitted.
 The Company does not intend to early adopt IFRS 9.
-Management is assessing the impact of this standard.